-The assumptions in this report do not reflect the potential impacts of the COVID-19 pandemic on the OPEB program.
-Especially in the short range, the pandemic is likely to materially affect the economic, demographic and healthcare-specific experience, in a way not anticipated by the assumptions on which the projections are based.
+The assumptions in this report, other than medical trend rates in the short term, do not reflect the potential impact of the COVID-19 pandemic on the OPEB program.
+Especially in the short range, it is very likely that the pandemic materially affected the economic, demographic and healthcare-specific experience in a way not anticipated by the assumptions on which the projections are based.jections are based.